Peter Parker (2002 film series character): Spider-Man 3 (2007)

 Peter also encounters Flint Marko, also known as "Sandman".
 Upon discovering that Marko was the one who fatally shot Ben, not the carjacker as previously believed, Peter develops a vendetta against Marko and upon falling asleep while listening to police radio, the symbiote oozes out from Peter's closet and bonds with his suit, turning it black.
 Empowered by the new suit's abilities and with his anger amplified, Peter dons it while confronting Marko in the subway tunnels, leading to Marko's apparent demise when a deluge of water reduces him to mud.
 When Peter tells May about Marko's apparent death at Spider-Man's hands, she is not amused and warns him about the adverse effects of revenge.

 Meanwhile, Harry regains his memory and vendetta after experiencing a flood of emotions triggered by spending time with Mary Jane.
-Experiencing another vision of his father, who entices him to attack Peter's heart, Harry blackmails Mary Jane into breaking up with Peter and claiming she had "fallen in love with another man".
-Harry claims to Peter he is the "other man", enraging Peter, who later confronts Harry at his penthouse wearing the black suit underneath.
-The former friends engage in a brutal fistfight and Peter emerges on top, insulting Harry by mocking his relationship with his father.
-Harry throws a pumpkin bomb in a last-ditch attack on Peter, who effortlessly slings the bomb back at Harry's face and leaves.
+Experiencing another vision of his father, who entices him to attack Peter's heart, Harry forces Mary Jane into breaking up with Peter and claiming she had "fallen in love with someone else".
+Harry claims to Peter he is the "other guy", enraging Peter, who later confronts Harry at his penthouse wearing the black suit underneath.
+The former friends engage in a brutal fistfight and Peter emerges on top, bullying Harry by mocking his relationship with his father.
+Harry throws a pumpkin bomb at Peter in a last-ditch attack, but Peter effortlessly throws the bomb back at Harry's face and leaves.

 Peter thwarts an attempt by Eddie to claim the job at the Bugle, leading to Brock's dismissal and subsequent falling out with Gwen, whom he was dating at the time.
-Peter then gains the job with his own picture of Spider-Man, and under influence from the symbiote, begins to act more arrogantly.
+Peter then gains the staff job with his own picture of Spider-Man, and under influence from the symbiote, begins to act more arrogantly.
 He takes Gwen to a jazz club where Mary Jane had taken up work and interrupts her performance with his own dance routine.
 Gwen catches onto Peter's true intentions and leaves, and the resulting fight with the club's bouncers results in Peter inadvertently hitting Mary Jane when she intervenes.
-Coming to his senses after he sees a horrified MJ, Peter leaves and gets rid of the symbiote suit by utilizing church bells to stun the symbiote.
+Coming to his senses after he sees a horrified Mary Jane, Peter leaves and gets rid of the symbiote suit by utilizing church bells to stun the symbiote.
 The symbiote falls onto and bonds with Brock, who, unbeknownst to Peter, is at the church praying for God to kill him.
 This creates a new enemy, Venom, as Brock now knows Spider-Man's secret identity.